onecompiler/tutorials/c/introduction/introduction.md

 C language is one of the most popular general-purpose programming language developed by Dennis Ritchie at Bell laboratories for UNIX operating system.

-It's one of the simple and flexible programming language and infact almost all of us would have started our programming language's language with C.
+It's one of the simple and flexible programming language and infact almost all of us would have started our programming language's learning with C.

 ## Key Features